 Introduction to the course

-This practical course will develop your music production, sound engineering and DJ skills.
-You’ll be taken through all the stages of production, from laying down your original sounds to mixing, mastering and marketing your final product.
+This practical college course will develop your music production, and sound engineering skills.
+You’ll be taken through all the stages of production, from laying down your original sounds to mixing, mastering and marketing and promoting your final product.